briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 #### 126.03151   Qualifying wage

-“Qualifying wage” means wages as defined in Section 3121(a) of the Internal Revenue Code, without regard to any wage limitation, but including subsequent adjustments from required additions and deductions.
-“Qualifying wage” represents employees’ income including non- qualified deferred compensation and stock options from which municipal tax shall be deducted by the employer, and any wages not considered a part of “qualifying wage” shall not be taxed by the Municipality.
+"Qualifying wage" means wages as defined in Section 3121(a) of the Internal Revenue Code, without regard to any wage limitation, but including subsequent adjustments from required additions and deductions.
+"Qualifying wage" represents employees' income including non- qualified deferred compensation and stock options from which municipal tax shall be deducted by the employer, and any wages not considered a part of "qualifying wage" shall not be taxed by the Municipality.
 This definition is effective January 1, 2005, for taxable years 2005 and later.
 (Ord.
 2005-44.
 Passed 7-11-05.)